 During the 1921-1922 winter season, it was the Boston home of Herbert Frederick French and his wife, Edith (MacGregor) French.
 In 1920, they had lived at 353 Beacon.
 Their primary residence was in Randolph.
-They moved to 110 Marlborough for the 1922-1923 season.
+Herbert French was a certified public accountant, specializing in the shoe and leather business.
+He also was president of the Randolph Savings Bank.
+The Frenches had moved to 110 Marlborough by the 1922-1923 season.

-By 1923, 167 Marlborough was the home of leather and wool merchant Eugene Rosenthal and his wife, Sadie (Rosenbaum) Rosenthal.
-They also maintained a summer home in Beverly.
+By the 1922-1923 winter season, 167 Marlborough was the home of leather and wool merchant Eugene Rosenthal and his wife, Sadie (Rosenbaum) Rosenthal.
+They previously had lived at the Copley Plaza Hotel.
+They also maintained a home in Beverly.

 In September of 1927, the Rosenthals purchased 148 Commonwealth, where they moved in late 1928 (the house had been under a lease to George and Lucile Swift which expired on August 31, 1928).

-By 1930, 167 Marlborough was leased by George Swinnerton Parker and his wife, Grace Eliza (Mann) Parker.
+By the 1929-1930 winter season, 167 Marlborough was the home of George Swinnerton Parker and his wife, Grace Eliza (Mann) Parker.
 They continued to live there in 1932.

 George Parker was an inventor and manufacturer of games, the founder of George S. Parker & Co. (in 1883) which had become Parker Brothers in 1888.

 By the 1933-1934 winter season, 167 Marlborough was the home of Gordon Abbott, Jr., and his wife, Esther Lowell (Cunningham) Abbott.
-Earlier in 1933, they had lived in Brookline, and durmg the 1929-1930 winter season, they had lived at 13 Gloucester.
-They also maintained a summer home in West Manchester.
+They previously had lived in Brookline, and during the 1929-1930 winter season, they had lived at 13 Gloucester.
+They also maintained a home in West Manchester.

 Gordon Abbott was a banker and, after serving in the Navy during World War II, owned the Manchester Marine Boatyard.